rdelvallej32/game-project-scope-study/study.md

 How you plan to keep your code moodular.
 - I would like to use the same template that we have been using from class.
+It will keep functions simpler and easier to locate bugs.

 What creative spin will you add to your project.